Stojj2/Portfolio-Project-2/README.md

 ## **Purpose**
 Word Guesser is a word game that aims to make the user learn new things in different subject categories.
 This game is a fun and competitive way to learn new things.

-## **User Stories**
-- As a visiting user, I would like to play something with words.
-- As a visiting user, I want to be encouraged to learn something new.
-- As a visiting user, I would like to have instructions on how to use the game.

 ## **Features**

 - ### Header area